-- 1. Solicit bids for pillar repair.

-- 2. Select best, lowest-cost bid in line with available PCCLD funding.
+- 1. Solicit bids for pillar repair. - 2.
+Select best, lowest-cost bid in line with available PCCLD funding.

-- 3. Complete work on pillars.

-Q1: This project continues in the planning phase.

-Q2: Vendor identified and hired to complete work in Q3.
+- 3. Complete work on pillars. - Q1: This project continues in the planning phase. - Q2: Vendor identified and hired to complete work in Q3. - Q3: The work has been successfully completed. - XXVIII.

-XXVIII.
 Review PCCLD Books In the Parks, Beulah Satellite, and Avondale Satellite programs to ensure effective library access for underserved areas.